judilsteve/VerySimpleFileHost/README.md

   - **API driven.** VSFH is a RESTful JSON API with OpenAPI and Swagger UI integration (available in debug builds only).
 Don't like the included web interface?
 Build your own!
 Need to interact with a VSFH for automation/machine-to-machine purposes?
 No worries!
 Use the [OpenAPI toolkit](https://github.com/judilsteve/marvel-test/blob/master/openapi-generator-cli) to get up and running quickly with an auto-generated API client in your chosen language.

   - **Secure.** VSFH has configuration options that allow administrators to enforce the use (and frequent change of) strong passwords.
-It encrypts all traffic via HTTPS (with optional certificates from Let's Encrypt) (TODO_JU) and runs inside a Docker container (TODO_JU) to provide you with a virtual demilitarised-zone (DMZ).
+It encrypts all traffic via HTTPS (with optional certificates from Let's Encrypt) and runs inside a Docker container (TODO_JU) to provide you with a virtual demilitarised-zone (DMZ).

 # Features
 TODO_JU Screenshots